Performing Left Joins with GeoPandas sjoin

 )

-# 3. Explicit CRS alignment (Critical Step)
+# 3. Explicit CRS alignment — mandatory before any spatial join

 if left_gdf.crs != right_gdf.crs: